maryeand/TM_Twitter_McConnell-McGrath/README.md

 ##
 The Mitch McConnell txt file is too large to add the the repo but the Amy McGrath file is added as reference.

+There are two Python files in this repo.
+"MA_McConnell & McGrath" is the code to pull the data from Twitter.
+"Analyzing the Twitter Data" looks at basic statistics of the text files like number of tokens and lexical diversity.